 Shulman.
 4 credits.
 Florence, Italy

 Students who are enrolled at Gallatin when applying for Gallatin's winter and summer travel courses may apply for a Dean's Scholarship for Travel Courses.
 Applicants must have a current FAFSA on file and must show unmet financial need.
-To apply, complete the scholarship section of the Winter and Summer Travel Course applications.
-Deadline for Winter is October 24; the Summer is February 8 (first come, first served).
+To apply, complete the scholarship section of the relevant travel course application.
+Deadline for Winter is October 24; Summer is February 8 (first come, first served).

 For information on additional financial aid opportunities, please visit the NYU Office of Financial Aid.